lijianweizhuwei/CMPT886/project/update1.md

 ## SWAR
 ### Brief description

-2 WAYS:
+We take the simplest *add* instruction as an example.
+There're two ways to implement SWAR:
-* Optimize the add instruction through pass (take)
+* Optimizing the add instruction through pass (which we use).
-* Generate a new function
+* Generating a new SWAR_add function.

 Process:
 * Recognize the "add" instruction